ADORSYS-GIS/openstack/docs/installing_neutron.md

 # Installing Openstack Networking Service (Neutron)

 Neutron is the networking service of OpenStack.
-It allows us to create networks for our VMs, allocate floating IPs, add security groups, and many more.
+It allows us to create networks for our VMs, allocate floating IP addresses, add security groups, and many more.

 It makes use of open source SDN tools to enable virtual networking support.